12 Surprising Reasons For Irregular Periods

 Research has shown reported that obese women had more irregular and longer menstrual cycles (20) (21)

-Obesity (excessive fat content) can increase the production of estrogen, which in turn into overweight, which is also allied with menstrual disorders (22).
+Obesity can increase estrogen production, which in turn into overweight, which is also allied with menstrual disorders (22).

-The research found that women who are underweight have heavy menstrual bleeding, compared to women with normal weight.
+The research found that women who are underweight have heavy menstrual bleeding, then normal weight women.

 Researchers have shown that having heavy menstrual blood loss in underweight women was, compared to normal-weight women.